 The deciding factor for this trip was actually – MOD Santorini, the famous islands’ first eco-conscious vegan hotel.
 They officially open mid September and MOD + Veganhaven have come together to bring the news to you!

 We planned to stay in Santorini on our first week but these plans also changed in the last days before the trip and we made a whole new plan – Paros!
 In Paros (also part of the Cyclades island group), we went to Okreblue Yoga retreat, an experience in itself.
 We stayed in Santorini 8 nights before the flight back to Helsinki.
 It all seems surreal now.
 After a year and a half of restricted life, spending a whole winter in Finland, long hours indoors, little social life and events, it feels great to go out into the world and travel again!

 Our Helsinki – Thira (Santorini) flight was a straight route and took 3.40hrs.
 Greece isn’t actually that far from Finland!
 There’s also no time difference.
 The flight route took us over the islands and we had a nice aerial view of them.

-- A proof of recovery from covid.
-Valid 30 days after first positive test – up to 180 days.
+- Proof of recovery from covid.
+30 days after first positive test – up to 180 days

 Facts and First Impressions – the Greek Islands